Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' ideas.md

 the event deltaTetha

-The subject is stuck inside the machiine
+The subject is stuck inside the  virtual machine

+t